barryclark/jekyll-now/about.md

 <img src="/images/headshot.jpeg" alt="Cheryl Hung, Apple" class="about-image"/>

-Cheryl Hung ([@oicheryl](http://oicheryl.com/)) is a Senior Engineering Manager at Apple, working on the best of Kubernetes and open source infrastructure.
-She is a regular keynote speaker and founded the [Cloud Native London meetup](http://cloudnativelon.com/) with 6000 members.
+Cheryl Hung ([@oicheryl](http://oicheryl.com/)) is a Senior Engineering Manager at Apple bringing the best of Kubernetes and open source infrastructure.
+She is a regular keynote speaker and founded the [Cloud Native London meetup](http://cloudnativelon.com/) with 6000+ members.

-Previously she was VP Ecosystem at the [Cloud Native Computing Foundation](https://www.cncf.io/) and built backend features for Google Maps as a C++ engineer.
-Cheryl holds a Masters in Computer Science from the University of Cambridge, King’s College.
+Previously she was VP Ecosystem at the [Cloud Native Computing Foundation](https://www.cncf.io/) and built backend features on Google Maps as a C++ engineer.
+Cheryl holds a Masters in Computer Science from the University of Cambridge.

 # Contact